morphonets/SNT/README.md

 - [JUnit tests](./src/test/java/sc/fiji/snt/)

 From Fiji's Script Editor:
-- Scripts in the _Templates>Neuroanatomy>_ menu).
+- Scripts in the _Templates>Neuroanatomy>_ menu.
 These are part of the source code and can also be accessed from [Script templates](./src/main/resources/script_templates/Neuroanatomy/)

 From python:
 - [Jupyter notebooks](./notebooks)